GeorgeVaughan/react-barebones-calendar/README.md

 ### Run Demo

-To run that demo on your own computer:
+To run a demo on your own computer:
 * Clone the react-barebones-calendar repository from https://github.com/GeorgeVaughan/react-barebones-calendar
 * `npm install`
 * `npm start`